jmdeboer-surfsara/xcloud-performance/README.md

 # Xcloud performance testing

-This project strives to create a reproducable setup with which to test different [OwnCloud](https://owncloud.org/) and [Nextcloud](https://nextcloud.com/) version next to one another using [Apache JMeter](https://jmeter.apache.org/).
+This project strives to create a reproducable setup with which to test different [OwnCloud](https://owncloud.org/) and [Nextcloud](https://nextcloud.com/) versions next to one another using [Apache JMeter](https://jmeter.apache.org/).

 The test does the following:

 - Start off with a clean database
-- Create an X number of users, usernames are gebruiker1, gebruiker2, etcetera (gebruiker is Dutch for user)
+- Create a number of users, usernames are gebruiker1, gebruiker2, etcetera (gebruiker is Dutch for user)
 - Password is equal to username
+- Perform a number of searches for users at specified intervals during user creation
-- Do an X number of uploads for each user
+- Do a number of uploads of specific size for each user
 - gebruiker1 shares a number of files with gebruiker2
 - Propfinds are done for gebruiker2 with different number of shares